EricPobot/ev3dev-lang-python-alt/README.rst

 make_setup
     generates the effective ``setup.py`` file, using the ``setup-template.py`` template.
     It updates the version setting using available git tags.
-This is done this way so that the setup script can be run on the target, where git context is not available.
+This is done this way (rather that keeping the original call to ``git_version`` so that the setup script can be run on the target too, where the git context is normally not available.

 build
     builds the distribution package, according to the format specified in the